yannicklerestif/debug-notes/README.md

 # 2. Rider Plugin
 If you're not using C#, feel free to skip to the next paragraph!

-If you're using C#, you can use Debug Notes [Rider plugin](https://plugins.jetbrains.com/plugin/19357-debug-notes) to build the diagram right from Rider, and navigate to your code by clicking the diagram.
+If you're using C#, you can use the Debug Notes [Rider plugin](https://plugins.jetbrains.com/plugin/19357-debug-notes) to build the diagram right from Rider, and navigate to your code by clicking the diagram.
 You can see it in action below:

 ![demo_rider](./documentation/demo-rider-800.gif)